So it is suggested to enter virtual environment before using Jupyter notebook.

 Create a function for future.

-Following is an example of the functionscrape_one_page
+Following is an example of the functionscrape_one_page 's usage:

 print(scrape_one_page('http://initiumlab.com/blog/20170401-data-news/'))